openshift-psap/dgx-blogpost/DGX-A100_GPU-Operator_testing/blogpost.md

-Functional and Performance Testing of the NVIDIA DGX-A100
+Functional and Performance Testing of the NVIDIA DGX A100
 =========================================================

 _By Kevin Pouget_